 I/O considerations

-There are 2 xml files viz.
-“IDPConfiguration.xml” and “IDPMigration.xml” that are used in this feature.
-These files are accessed at the server startup and stored in memory to avoid further I/O operations.
+There is 1 xml file viz.
+“IDPConfiguration.xml” that is used in this feature.
+This file is accessed at the server startup and stored in memory to avoid further I/O operations.

 Memory considerations

-Above mentioned files are accessed at server startup and then this information is kept in memory in a hash map in IDPManager class.
+Above mentioned files are accessed at server startup and then this information is kept in memory in a hash map in ConfiguredIDPDetailsclass.
 This in memory storage is quite lightweight since it stores the IDP configuration information only in strings and no heavy objects are stored in memory.

 Third party components